 The Sex On The Beach Cocktail is mainly known for its provoking name.
-And whatever pun comes to your mind, trust me, it's all been said and heard before.

 So let's find out more about this drink from the 1980s and how you can easily make it at home.